-Dress the lettuce and the beets separately and then assemble one layer at a time.
+If you’re going to a potluck or it’s just not convenient to have everyone dress their own salad, dress the salad in two stages.
+Dress the lettuce (and whole grains if using) and the beets separately and then assemble one layer at a time.
 Here’s a photo journey of the process.

-Go to your local farmers’ market and get yourself some fresh greens and baby beets – you’re going to love this salad!
-But don’t worry if you can’t find the same kind of lettuce greens I used.
-This salad will work with spinach, beet tops, romaine lettuce, butter leaf lettuce, etc. The beauty of homemade salads and dressings is that you can totally customize it to suit your taste preferences and whatever is available.
+This salad will work with spinach, beet tops, kale, romaine lettuce, butter leaf lettuce, etc. The beauty of homemade salads and dressings is that you can totally customize it to suit your taste preferences and whatever is available.

 If you make a version of this salad, I’d love to see your creation!
 Please take a photo, post it on Instagram and tag #getgettys so I can see it and like it!